Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: Conclusion

 \section{Conclusion}

-Our work bridges the gap between high-level algorithmic efficiency and low-level, architecture-specific performance enhancements.
-We have significantly enhanced the robust foundation of the QuEST simulator (v3.7) by developing a NUMA-aware, vectorized execution model optimized explicitly for modern multi-core processors.
-By restructuring the data layout to an AoS and applying targeted optimizations -- including NUMA-aware memory allocation, explicit thread pinning, AVX-512 vectorization with intrinsic instructions, aggressive loop unrolling, and explicit memory prefetching -- we achieved substantial speedups: 5.5–6.5× for single-qubit gates, 4.5× for two-qubit gates, 4× for RQCs, and approximately 1.8× for QFT circuits over QuEST.
-Our optimizations compare favorably against related works such as HpQC and PAS.
-HpQC similarly utilizes AoS memory layout and AVX2 intrinsics, reporting QFT speedups of 2.20× and RQC speedups around 1.74×.
-PAS incorporates distinct optimizations such as hybrid vectorization (combining intrinsic and compiler auto-vectorization), fast bitwise arithmetic, quantum tracking to avoid redundant computations, and memory access filtering, achieving higher performance gains -- up to 8.69× on QFT and 2.62× on RQC.
-PAS also explicitly emphasizes large 4K-byte aligned memory allocations compared to our 64-byte alignment strategy, reflecting a more aggressive optimization for large memory pages.
-Despite these notable techniques in PAS and HpQC, our simulator uniquely integrates NUMA-aware memory placement and explicit core affinity, significantly reducing inter-node latency and better exploiting memory bandwidth on NUMA systems -- features notably absent from PAS and HpQC.
-Moreover, unlike PAS and HpQC -- which currently do not provide open access to their implementations -- our enhancements are fully open-sourced, promoting transparency, reproducibility, and community-driven improvements.
-Our extension is hosted in our group's repository~\cite{systems-nuts}, available upon reasonable request, and will soon be integrated into mainstream QuEST following completion of integration testing.
-This will enable a comprehensive benchmarking of our optimizations directly against the latest QuEST v4 release~\cite{QuESTV4}, which introduced new algorithmic methods~\cite{jones2023distributedsimulationstatevectorsdensity} and architectural enhancements, but without incorporating our detailed NUMA-aware and SIMD-based tuning proposed here.
-Such benchmarking will quantitatively assess the specific performance impacts attributable to our low-level optimizations.
-Ultimately, our framework provides a modular, extensible foundation for accelerating classical quantum simulations.
+Our work bridges the gap between high-level algorithmic efficiency and low-level, architecture-specific performance enhancements in classical quantum simulation.
+We significantly extend the robust foundation of the QuEST simulator (v3.7.0) by developing a NUMA-aware, vectorized execution model explicitly optimized for modern multi-core processors.
+By restructuring the state vector to an AoS layout and applying a suite of targeted optimizations--including NUMA-aware memory allocation, explicit thread pinning, AVX-512 vectorization through intrinsic instructions, aggressive loop unrolling, and explicit memory prefetching--we achieved substantial and consistent speedups across a range of workloads.
+For low-level primitives, we obtained speedups of $5.5$–$6.5\times$ for single-qubit gates and $4.5\times$ for two-qubit gates across 23–35 qubits.
+For circuit-level benchmarks, the optimized kernels delivered a $4\times$ speedup on RQC and approximately $1.8\times$ on QFT circuits.
+Extending beyond these benchmarks, we further evaluated two representative algorithmic workloads: Grover’s search and a Shor-like periodicity estimation circuit.
+These structured circuits, involving different entanglement and control patterns, exhibited stable performance gains of approximately $4.3$–$4.6\times$ for Grover and $2.5\times$ for Shor across 23–32 qubits, confirming the generality and robustness of the optimizations.
+Our results compare favorably against related efforts such as HpQC and PAS.
+HpQC similarly employs AoS and AVX2 vectorization, reporting speedups of $2.20\times$ on QFT and $1.74\times$ on RQC, while PAS incorporates hybrid vectorization and fast bitwise arithmetic, reaching $8.69\times$ on QFT and $2.62\times$ on RQC.
+Unlike these approaches, our simulator integrates explicit NUMA-aware memory placement and thread affinity, substantially reducing inter-node latency and improving bandwidth utilization--features absent in both HpQC and PAS.
+Furthermore, while PAS and HpQC are not openly available, our implementation is fully open-sourced, promoting transparency, reproducibility, and community-driven improvements.
+The codebase is hosted in our group’s repository~\cite{Ref23} and will be integrated into mainstream QuEST following completion of compatibility and performance testing.
+This integration will enable a direct, quantitative comparison of our optimizations against the latest QuEST v4.0 release~\cite{Ref24}, which introduced new algorithmic features but not the low-level NUMA-aware and SIMD-based tuning presented here.
+In summary, this work provides a modular and extensible optimization framework that yields consistent performance gains across diverse workloads--from primitive gates and random circuits to structured algorithmic circuits such as Grover and Shor.
+These results highlight the importance of co-optimizing memory locality, vectorization, and thread placement in accelerating classical quantum simulations on modern multi-socket architectures.